 A big mistake learners make is that they abstain from speaking early on, because they are afraid they don’t speak the language well enough to have actual conversations.
 This is very counter-productive; for one, practice makes perfect — if you don’t speak, you’ll not learn to speak.
 Second, speaking and reading/writing are different, independent skills.

-Speaking involves real people and being able to improvise and come up with things to say, in a way that sounds natural.
-It also introduces new variables, namely, anxiety and pressure, which are legitimate barriers to speaking well.
-You might be able to read and write a language perfectly, heck, even better than a native, but sound like an A1 beginner when trying to speak to a real person.
-I’m not even exaggerating, this does happen.
+Speaking introduces new variables, namely, anxiety and pressure, which are legitimate barriers to speaking well.
+You might be able to read and write a language perfectly, heck, even better than a native, but sound like an A1 beginner when speaking to a real person, which is hardly an exaggeration.
 The reasons are simple:

-A nice way to go about using the language, is by joining Discord language servers [1].
+A nice way to go about using the language, is by joining Discord language servers [1] or some other language exchange platform.
 Especially with popular languages, those servers are very active, with lots of native speakers in them, so there’s no excuse not to start speaking, or at least writing, from the very first day.
+Language learning/exchange patforms are fine too.

 In essence, get out of your comfort zone, ask questions, make mistakes, expose yourself, sound stupid and get laughed at.
 There’s no way around it.
 That’s all part of the learning process.